JoaoLopesF/RemoteDebug/README.md

 Have a good tool for mobiles: the __Fing__, please find it in your mobile store.
 Its show all devices in local network (WiFi), show ports opened and can execute the telnet client too (external App)

 __RemoteDebug__  sets-up a telnet server which is listening to any telnet client that wants to connect.
-After connection, logging is streamed to the telenet client.
+After connection, logging is streamed to the telnet client.

 __RemoteDebug__ is very simple to use, after a few lines of initialization code, you can use the well-known "print" commands to stream your logging to the remote client.